 Research is the foundation of all that we do, and we consider ourselves research analysts primarily and portfolio managers secondarily.
 There are two principles that drive our research activity.
 First, we strive for intellectual independence.
 We do not rely on third-party research or data sources, but instead apply ourselves to multiple primary sources.
 We form our own view about industries, businesses and the people who manage them.
 Second, we are generalists, organized by geographical region rather than by industry.
-By studying different business models across multiple industries, we are oriented toward finding investments with attractive absolute return potential that meet our demanding investment criteria.
+By studying different business models across multiple industries, we are oriented toward finding investments with attractive absolute return potential.